iffybooks/host-a-website-at-home/README.md

 This zine is designed around the Orange Pi Zero 2W, a cheap single-board computer that uses very little power.
 You can buy an OPZ2W with 1 GB of RAM for around $20, but you'll need some additional hardware to get up and running.

-We sell complete home web server kits at Iffy Books, which cost $49 and include the following:
+We sell complete home web server kits at Iffy Books.
+The kit costs $49 and includes the following:

-Here’s what’s included:
 • Orange Pi Zero 2W single-board computer w/1 GB of RAM
 • 32 GB microSD card
 • microSD card reader